EvieNelson/hello-world/README.md

 # hello-world
 the repository led by github

-This is the firts serious repository I have ever made.
+This is the first serious repository I have ever made.